 If the ERCP shows a blocked duct, during the ERCP your gastroenterologist may place a small stent in the bile duct in an attempt to help the bile drain.
 This may lessen the jaundice in your skin.
 During this procedure, your gastroenterologist also may remove stones or perform other therapies and look at the inside of your stomach and the upper part of your small intestine, the duodenum.
 (See Figure 4.)

-• Ultrasound with Doppler (ultrasonography).
+- Ultrasound with Doppler (ultrasonography).
 This test uses sound waves to make pictures of internal organs.
 The test also shows blood flow in the liver.
-An ultrasound may give information about the shape, texture and makeup of tumors.
-And it may show how close tumors are to the liver’s blood vessels.
+An ultrasound may give information about the shape, texture and makeup of tumours.
+And it may show how close tumours are to the liver’s blood vessels.